MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 HoloLens 2 devices support TenantLockdown CSP as of Windows Holographic, version 20H2.
 This CSP keeps devices on the organization's tenant by locking them to that tenant even through device reset or reflash.

 [TenantLockdown](/windows/client-management/mdm/tenantlockdown-csp) CSP enables HoloLens 2 to be tied to MDM enrollment using Autopilot only.
-Once TenantLockdown CSP’s RequireNetworkInOOBE node is set to either true or false (initially set) value on HoloLens 2, that value remains on the device despite re-flashing, OS updates, etc.
+Once TenantLockdown CSP’s RequireNetworkInOOBE node is set to either true or false (initially set) value on HoloLens 2, that value remains on the device despite reflashing, OS updates, etc.

 Once TenantLockdown CSPs’ RequireNetworkInOOBE node is set to true on HoloLens 2, OOBE waits indefinitely for Autopilot profile to be successfully downloaded and applied, after network connectivity.